 Blind Veterans UK currently supports over 120 former Wrens and estimates that there could be as many as 2,500 Wrens in the UK eligible for our support, most of whom do not know about the charity.

 During the Women’s Military Week at the Brighton centre, beneficiaries and former Wrens joined an arts and crafts activity to decorate the 2,500 foam figures that signify the ‘missing’ Wrens who may be struggling with sight loss, and who their fellow Wrens are now encouraging to come forward for support.

 "We would encourage all vision-impaired Wrens, and other veterans, to get in touch with Blind Veterans UK and find out how they can help."

 Royal Navy Commander Ally Pollard

-The lunch was part of our first Women’s Military Week.
-This is a time where we treat our female veterans to a week of fun activities celebrating their time serving in the WRNS, the Women’s Royal Army Corps (or ATS) and the WAAF (Women’s Auxiliary Air Force).
+This was a time where we treated our female veterans to a week of fun activities celebrating their time serving in the WRNS, the Women’s Royal Army Corps (or ATS) and the WAAF (Women’s Auxiliary Air Force).

 Veterans had the opportunity to meet with women currently serving in the Royal Navy and the Army and chat about their time in the Service.
 The veterans have enjoyed a range of activities including a visit to Tangmere Aviation Museum, a special performance from the Royal Logistical Corps band, and arts and crafts.